-Besides, we assess the model robustness by the effectiveness of classification of features.
-First, we sequence the features based on their importance, and then delete the most important features one by one to create new feature sets which are used for model retraining.
-As shown in Figure 3, the curve represents the accuracy rate of the model when features are deleted one by one.
-When the features are decreased to 100, the accuracy rate of the retrained model still maintains at 90%.
+More, we assess the model robustness by the effectiveness of features.
+First, we sequence the features by their importance, and then delete the most important features one by one to create new feature sets which are used for model retraining.
+As shown in Figure 3, the curve represents the accuracy of model when features are deleted one by one.
+When the features are decreased to 100, the accuracy of the retrained model still maintains at around 90%.
 This demonstrates:

-Despite the high weight of an individual feature, if it is deleted, the accuracy rate of model declines moderately.
+Despite the high weights of individual features, if they are deleted, the accuracy of model only declines a small margin;

-The interaction and superposition of “Medium Weight” can make the model robust, and reduce the effect caused by the deletion of individual important features.
+The interaction of ‘Medium Weight’ features can make the model robust, and reduce the effect caused by the deletion of individual important features significantly;

-“Medium Weight” can help to effectively prevent classification evasion caused by modifying the value of features.
+“Medium Weight” features can help to effectively prevent the Model Evasion attacks;

-Figure 3 Detection Accuracy Rate when features are deleted
+Figure 3 Detection Accuracy as features are deleted

-4.4 Performance Assessment
+4.4 Performance Evaluation

-In order to assess the prediction performance of the model, we divide dataset randomly into two categories including training (90%) and testing (10%) samples, and apply Cross Validation method to assess model.
-As shown in Figure 4, the area below ROC curve is about 1, which represents the good prediction performance of Model 3.
+In order to assess the prediction performance of model, we randomly divide dataset into two classes with 90% training and 10% testing, and 10 fold cross validation has been applied.
+As shown in Figure 4, the area below the ROC curve is around 1, which indicates good prediction performance of Model 3.

-图4 ROC Curve
+Figure 4 ROC Curve

-The feature attraction is time-consuming because it needs to load all files from the disk and then parses them one by one.
-Therefore, we choose stepped processing: parsing files firstly, saving the feature sets extracted from the files, and then using these feature sets for model training.
-In this way, CPU occupation can be reduced while training time of model can be much shorter.
-For example, it takes only about 22 minutes to parse the training samples at a ten-thousand level.
-As shown in Figure 8, we compare training and prediction time as well as accuracy rate of Model 3 by applying different algorithms.
-The result shows that applying Random Forest Algorithm can achieve higher accuracy rate and short prediction time being 1 second.
+In general, it takes only about 22 minutes to parse the training samples at a ten-thousand level.
+As shown in Table 8, we compare training and prediction time as well as accuracy of Model 3 by applying different algorithms.
+The result shows that Random Forest can achieve higher accuracy and at the short time maintaining short prediction time.

-表8 训练时间与预测时间
+Table 8 Training & Prediction Time